 NERO members are requested not to attempt to render any first aid, fire-fighting or search and rescue assistance unless they are specifically qualified to do so.

-To learn more or request a free, personalized welcome to your NERO Group, please contact: Vicky de Monterey Richoux <vdemrichoux (at) gmail.com>
+To learn more or request a free, personalized welcome to your NERO Group, please contact: the NERO Coordinator (Vicky de Monterey Richoux) at <NERO (at) VashonBePrepared.org>